vizziv/LaTeX-prelude/README.md

 Behavior with `default=maximal`:

-- If a known built-in LaTeX class is loaded, default to `font=libertinus`
+- If a known built-in LaTeX class is loaded, default to `font=libertine`
   - These are: article, report, book
 - Otherwise, conservatively default to `font=none`
   - This avoids conflicts with journal/conference class files